harryhope/reactor/README.md

 - :earth_americas: React Router 4.x

 ## Getting Started
-Clone the repository and make sure you have `node` installed, and run `npm i` to install dependencies.
+Clone the repository and make sure you have `node` installed.

+Run `npm i` to install dependencies.

 To run a development server with hot module reloading type:
 ```